mochatech1725/scholarship-tracker/scraper/docs/ScholarshipTrackerTechnicalDesign.md

 ### 1.3.
 Assumptions
 - Users have basic internet connectivity and modern web browsers
-- AWS services are available and properly configured
+- Local MySQL database is available and properly configured
 - Auth0 service is available for authentication
 - Scholarship websites remain accessible for scraping
 - Users are primarily students seeking scholarship opportunities
 - Database performance is sufficient for expected user load
-- AWS infrastructure costs are acceptable for the project scope
+- Local development environment is properly configured

 ---